 In a logically sound argument, the premises must be true in order to result in a valid argument.
 Therefore, one of the easiest ways to discover an invalid or false argument is to identify problems in the construction of the argument and any false premises.
 The form of a sound argument is easy to understand.
 You just need to know what to look for.
 Let’s look at the two types of arguments you’ll likely encounter in the realm of spiritual exploration — deductive and inductive reasoning.

-Both Inductive and deductive reasoning can be used to construct a valid argument.
-The conclusion of a deductive argument is often couched in terms of absolutes or “proofs certain,” whereas, the conclusion of an inductive argument is typically presented in terms of probabilities.
-The accuracy of the conclusion for either type of reasoning depends on the accuracy of the data, and the validity of the premises on which the conclusions are derived.
+You can create a valid argument with either Inductive or deductive reasoning.
+You can tell which type of reasoning by the conclusion.
+The conclusion of a deductive argument is often in terms of absolutes or “proofs certain”.
+Whereas, the conclusion of an inductive argument is typically in terms of probabilities.
+The accuracy for either type of reasoning depends on the accuracy of the data, and the validity of the premises on which the conclusions are derived.

 Inductive reasoning is a way of investigating phenomena using relevant valid data to reach probable conclusions.
 This is contrasted by deductive reasoning.
 Deductive reasoning presupposes the conclusion obtains data to support the initial conclusion.
 Omitting data that is irrelevant is appropriate as long it truly is irrelevant.
 The problem arises when omitting or ignoring any proofs that contradict the conclusion.

-Deductive reasoning is based on the theory of the Closed World Assumption.
+Deductive reasoning is part of logical reasoning.
+It just needs to be used correctly.
+It’s based on the theory of the Closed World Assumption.
 This the presumption that a statement which is true is also presumed to be or known to be true.
 And, conversely, what is not currently known to be true, is presumed to be false.
 The correct argument form for Deductive reasoning always to includes the answer within the premise arguments.
 So, the following is an example of the correct form of deductive logic.

 The Broken Window Using Deductive Reasoning